kennyfs/Notes/2024_Fall/HTML.md

 HTML week 4
 ===

-bound the distance between $E_in$ and $E_out$ by the number of hypotheses. but for infinite hypotheses? classify them into dichotomies(from parameters to the classification results of samples).
-In binary classification problem, the number of dichotomies is upper bounded by $2^N$ where N is the number of samples. growth function: the maximum number of dichotomies among possible inputs(to make it independent of inputs), denoted as $m_{\mathcal{H}}(N)$.
+bound the distance between $E_in$ and $E_out$ by the number of hypotheses. but for infinite hypotheses?
+Classify them into dichotomies(from parameters to the classification results of samples).
+In a binary classification problem, the number of dichotomies is upper bound by $2^N$ where N is the number of samples. growth function: the maximum number of dichotomies among possible inputs(to make it independent of inputs), denoted as $m_{\mathcal{H}}(N)$.
 But for some tasks, the number of dichotomies may be lower,
 * 1D perceptron, $f(x)=sign(x-h)$, $m_{\mathcal{H}}(N)=N+1$,bp:2
 * positive intervals(1D), $f(x)=1$ if $x\in [l,r),\ 0$ otherwise, $m_{\mathcal{H}}(N)=\binom{N+1}{2}+1=\frac{1}{2}N^2+\frac{1}{2}N+1$, bp:3
 * Convex sets(2D), 用凸的圖形把一個分類包起來，$m_{\mathcal{H}}(N)=2^N$, bp:no